Recipes, people, places and things we love — every month. Head to Substack to support our work. Visit Later

 Monday

 To start the week, I simply picked one of my favourite outfits.
-I like this combination, grey woollen trousers from Acne Studios, a Kowtow sweater, black leather boots covered by the pants and a dark green and oversised Kowtow coat in Merino for when venturing outside.
+I like this combination of grey woollen trousers from Acne Studios, a Kowtow sweater, black leather boots covered by the pants, and a dark green oversized Kowtow coat in Merino for venturing outside.
 It’s elegant, looks put together, with personality, while being warm with light colours.

 Tuesday

 On Tuesdays, I want to create a presence that is still somewhat cool and careless all at once.
-I switched the garments, reusing my all-season Maggie Marilyn Merino black dress, which was a gift from Benoit, layered with one of my favourite knitted sweater from Aniela Parys, a gift to myself, and my also season-free Acne boots that go with everything.
+I switched the garments, reusing my all-season Maggie Marilyn Merino black dress, which was a gift from Benoit, layered with one of my favourite knitted sweaters from Anyela Paris, a gift to myself.
+It’s all paired with some season-free Acne boots that go with everything.
 The overall is topped with a camel coat.

 Wednesday

-Mid-week, I prefer to feel relaxed, as regularly, this day is also building site visit day involving long driving.
-My outfit has to have the ability to put me at ease.
-I am wearing my Redone blue jeans, bought a few years ago on sale, always with my vintage belt, my bright yellow sweater, a statement in itself, and my Timberland shoes, keeping my feet warm all day.
-It is topped with my Kowtow coat.
-I like that this outfit tests and tries the “wrong shoe” theory and that, through its colour palette, brings contrast with the low radiance of winter days.
+Mid-week, I prefer to feel relaxed, as regularly, this day was also building site visits day, involving long driving.
+My outfit has to be extra comfortable.
+I am wearing some Redone blue jeans, bought a few years ago on sale, always with my vintage belt, my bright yellow sweater, a statement in itself, and Timberland shoes keeping my feet warm all day.
+It is topped with the Kowtow coat.
+I like that this outfit tests and tries the “wrong shoe” theory (see more after), and that by its colour-palette, brings contrast with the low radiance of winter days.

 Thursday

-For Thursday, I went for an uncomplicated silhouette, yet classic in black and good quality pieces—my favourite black jeans from ethical brand Outland Denim (yes, the same ones that Meghan Markle wore in Australia in 2018, but I got mine before she did!) and a Wynn Hamlyn high neck sweater that I got on sale a few years ago, and it is so warm and comfortable.
-I bring a touch of neutral colour with the Acne boots and the camel coat.
+On Thursday, I went for an uncomplicated silhouette, yet classic in black with good-quality pieces—my favourite black jeans from ethical brand Outland Denim (yes, the same ones that Meghan Markle wore in Australia in 2018, but I got mine before she did!) and a warm, comfortable Wynn Hamlyn high-neck sweater that I got on sale a few years ago.
+The Acne boots bring some contrast to this outfit, as does wearing the camel coat outside.

 Friday

-It is the end of the traditional working week, so I quickly picked up what I had around.
-I simply wear my blue jeans (always with a belt for texture) with my Aniela Parys sweater and its cool vibe and my warm Timberland boots.
-I topped it all with the Kowtow coat for good insulation.
+For the end of the traditional working week, I quickly picked what I had around—blue jeans (always with a belt for additional texture), the Anyela Paris sweater with its cool vibe, and some warm Timberland boots.
+I topped it all with the Kowtow coat for effective insulation.

 Saturday